Trust No One, and Keep Your Dragon Close: The Game of Thrones Guide to Climbing the Corporate Ladder

-Until you’ve been through at least a few market cycles, you really don’t know what it takes to succeed and move up the ladder – especially in finance, but even if you work in other industries.
+Until you’ve been through at least a few market cycles, you really don’t know what it takes to succeed and move up the ladder in investment banking careers – but even if you work in other industries as well.

-And if you want to start your own hedge fund or other business, you haven’t been through anything until you almost lose it all and survive by the skin of your teeth (or lose it all and have to start over).
+And if you want to start a hedge fund or other business, you haven’t been through anything until you almost lose it all and survive by the skin of your teeth (or lose it all and have to start over).